A Christ-Centered haven for children and families in need

 Because of Christ’s love for us, Mount Dora Children’s Home is committed to providing a home of healing that is safe and nurturing.
 We are also committed to providing a loving environment and support where every child and family can discover their value and develop their giftedness.

-During the 70-plus years since Mount Dora Children’s Home began, society and family needs have changed dramatically, but our bedrock commitment to providing Biblically based, loving and competent care for children and families has remained steadfast.
+During the more than 70 years since Mount Dora Children’s Home began, society and family needs have changed dramatically, but our bedrock commitment to providing Biblically based, loving and competent care for children and families has remained steadfast.
 Regardless of the circumstances that brought them to us, we seek to help every child and adult under our care to discover themselves and more importantly to discover God’s will for their lives.

 While we offer counseling for pregnant women and are licensed to provide adoptions and foster care services, the focus of our ministry is on two programs designed to help struggling children and families — a residential group care program for children and our single parent program.